Oneday2010/milestone-project2/README.md

 ![bug1](assets/docs/images/bug/bug1.png)

-This bug occured in mobile views.
-I coudn't figue out the margin issue with footer.
-Which supposed to fixed on conter in various mobile devices.
-I got help from tutor and media quary I rid of pull-right from css stlye and add margin 10 auto to make center.
+          This bug occurred in mobile views.
+I couldn't figure out the margin issue with the footer.
+Which supposed to fixed on the centre in various mobile devices.
+I got help from tutor and media query I rid of pull-right from CSS style and add margin 10 auto to make the centre.
 The bug fixed.